 Make Assumptions About How Long You’ll Keep the Loan

 Unfortunately, there’s rarely a definitive answer when you’re deciding whether or not to refinance.
-You need to determine what you believe will happen and make a decision based on your assumptions.
+You need to project what you believe will happen and make a decision based on your assumptions.
 So, try to estimate how long you’ll keep the new loan.
 Will you stay in the same house for the next seven years?
 Will you stay there for the full 30 years?
-It’s okay if you don’t know—you can do several “what-if” analyses.
+It’s okay if you don’t know—you can do several “what-if” analyses using your amortization tables.

 Evaluate Interest Costs

-Now, see how much it really costs to refinance.
-To do so, figure out how much you spend on interest with the old loan and the new loan.
-Go to each amortization table and tally up the total amount in the “Interest” column.
+Figure out how much you will spend on interest with the old loan and the new loan.
+With each amortization table, tally up the total amount in the “Interest” column.
 Start with the current month, and continue down until you think you’ll get rid of the loan (seven years from now, when it’s paid off, or whatever else you choose).